google/WebFundamentals/src/content/en/fundamentals/accessibility/02-semantics-bultin/sembuiltin-six.md

 Writing useful alt text is a bit of an art.
 In order for a string to be a usable text alternative, it needs to convey the same concept as the image, in the same context.

-Consider a linked logo image in the masthead of a page.
+Consider a linked logo image in the masthead of a page like those shown above.
 We can describe the image pretty accurately as "The Funion logo".
 It might be tempting to give it a simpler text alternative of "home" or "main page", but that does a disservice to both low-vision and sighted users.

-Imagine a screen reader user who wants to locate the masthead logo on the page; giving it an alt value of "home" actually creates a more confusing experience.
+But imagine a screen reader user who wants to locate the masthead logo on the page; giving it an alt value of "home" actually creates a more confusing experience.
 And a sighted user faces the same challenge &mdash; figuring out what clicking the site logo does &mdash; as a screen reader user.

 On the other hand, it's not always useful to describe an image.
 For example, consider a magnifying glass image inside a search button that has the text "Search".
 If the text wasn't there, you would definitely give that image an alt value of "search".
 But because we have the visible text, the screen reader will pick up and read aloud the word "search"; thus, an identical `alt` value on the image is redundant.